txrx0101/dodao-docusaurus/docs/dodao-tokenomics.md

 # Abstract

 This document describes tokenomics of Dodao.dev (originally Devopsdao), which aims to provide an easy way to implement Tasks and Projects using the power of smart contracts.

 Simply Dodao.dev is a decentralised and permissionless marketplace for finding and hiring tech talents and designers.

-We have started building Dodao with the crypto and blockchain developer commmunity in our minds, but coming close to a near launch ready version of our dApp we are thinking of "why not for all tech talents and designers?" why should we limit us folks?
+We have started building Dodao.dev with the crypto and blockchain developer commmunity in our minds, but coming close to a near launch ready version of our dApp we are thinking of "why not for all tech talents and designers?" why should we limit us folks?
 Let's do a deeper dive into how the marketplace and smart contracts work.

 # Specification